+Background

-Background: Population-based pharmaco-epidemiologic studies are used to assess postmarketing drug safety and discover beneficial effects of off-label drug use.
-We conducted a drugwide association study (DWAS) to screen for associations between prescription drugs and cancer risk.
+Population-based pharmacoepidemiological studies are used to assess post-marketing drug safety and discover beneficial effects of off-label drug use.
+We conducted a drug-wide association study (DWAS)

+to screen for associations between prescription drugs and cancer risk.

+Methods

-Methods: This registry-based, nested case-control study, 1:10 matched on age, sex, and date of diagnosis of cases, comprises approximately 2 million Norwegian residents, including their drug history from 2004 to 2014.
-We evaluated the association between prescribed drugs, categorized according to the anatomical therapeutic chemical (ATC) classification system, and the risk of the 15 most common cancer types, overall and by histology.
-We used stratified Cox regression, adjusted for other drug use, comorbidity, county, and parity, and explored dose-response trends.
+This registry-based nested case-control study, 1:10 matched on age, sex and date of diagnosis of cases comprises approximately 2 million Norwegian residents including their drug history from 2004-2014.

+We evaluated the association between prescribed drugs, categorized according to the Anatomical overall and by histology.
+We used stratified Cox regression, adjusted for other drug use, comorbidity, county and parity, and explored dose-response trends.